Ivey extends order, urges mask use, but no new restrictions in Alabama

 “I firmly believe that you cannot have a life without a livelihood,” Ivey said.
 She said a long-term shutdown is not sustainable.

-Your voice could help us better tell the story of the COVID-19 crisis in Alabama.
-Follow this link to share your story with us.

 An emotional state Rep. Dexter Grimsley, D-Newville, took to the podium to talk about his sister's death from COVID-19 and to urge the public to wear masks.
-Grimsley said that much is unsure in the world in 2020, but that the usefulness of masks in preventing the spread of the virus is clear.
+Grimsley said much is uncertain in the world in 2020, but the usefulness of masks in preventing the spread of the virus is clear.

 Greenville Mayor Dexter McLendon, who along with his wife and his mother was infected with COVID-19 early in the pandemic, said Alabamians should take the illness seriously.